-Recent experience in rehousing informal settler families in Metro Manila and other ownerdriven housing programs, as well as international experience,15 provides considerable knowledge from which to develop new housing programs for Yolanda-affected areas.
+Recent experience in rehousing informal settler families in Metro Manila and other ownerdriven housing programs, as well as international experience,16 provides considerable knowledge from which to develop new housing programs for Yolanda-affected areas.
 Many of the elements needed to implement owner-driven approaches are already available in the Philippines.
 For example, the community-based mortgage program implemented by Social Housing Finance Corporation (SHFC), which empowers communities to identify and develop their chosen location and to collectively pay mortgages under low-cost financing conditions.
-The Kapit-Bisig Laban sa Kahirapan - Comprehensive Integrated Delivery of Social Service (KALAHI-CIDSS) national community-driven development project of DSWD provides a good model of community participation, and community-based programs implemented by Partnership of Philippine Support Service Agencies Incorporated (PHILSSA) in Naga City16 and other areas, demonstrate that there are home-grown models and practices that can be harnessed to scale up in Yolanda-affected areas.
+The Kapit-Bisig Laban sa Kahirapan - Comprehensive and Integrated Delivery of Social Services (KALAHI-CIDSS), national CDD project of DSWD, provides a good model of community participation.
+Communitybased programs implemented by Partnership of Philippine Support Service Agencies Incorporated (PHILSSA) in Naga City17 and other areas, demonstrate that there are home-grown models and practices that can be harnessed to scale up in Yolanda-affected areas.